 When can I exercise again after my surgery?

-From 4 to 8 weeks after your surgery you can begin to reintroduce light aerobic activities like cycling or swimming.
-You will also be able to take part in activities that do not involve vigorous movement, such as lifting weights.
+From 4 to 8 weeks after your surgery, you can begin to reintroduce light aerobic activities like cycling or swimming.
+You will also be able to participate in activities that do not involve vigorous movement, such as lifting weights.

 How can I look after my scars?

-You are are most likely to have several small scars after a gastric bypass procedure, but may have a larger scar instead.
+You are most likely to have several small scars after a gastric bypass procedure but may have a larger scar instead.
 Initially, when your wounds heal, your scars will appear pink and a little lumpy.
 Regular scar care can help to improve their appearance with time.

 Scar care can involve daily massage using a scar gel or a moisturiser.
 You can begin daily scar care as soon as your wounds have fully healed.
 As your scars get less tender, you can increase the pressure of your massage to smooth out the scar tissue and reduce the lumpy appearance.
-It is vital that you follow the scar care regime that your surgeon gives to you.
+You must follow the scar care regime that your surgeon gives to you.

 When will I see the final results of my surgery?

 It will take some time before you see the final results of your gastric bypass surgery.
 It can take from 8 to 12 weeks before your body feels back to normal again after surgery.
 By this point, you will likely have begun to notice some weight loss.
 Following an appropriate diet and exercise regime, you should continue to lose weight steadily.
 After a gastric bypass, up to 60% of excess weight can be lost in the first 2 years.
 Therefore, it is important to remember that this is not a quick fix.